 Future Conditions with the Proposed Action: Some sediments (mostly sands) would be stirred up when the rocks comprising the bendway weirs are deposited onto the riverbed.
 This increased sediment load would be local and minor compared to the natural sediment load of the river, especially during high river stages.
 There would be no significant impacts to hypoxia (i.e. oxygen depletion) in the Gulf of Mexico.
 Overall, water quality impacts would be minimal during construction, and would quickly return to preconstruction levels after construction.
-A Section 404(b)(1) evaluation has been prepared for the placement of these bendway weirs into the Mississippi River and is included in the appendix.
-Section 401 water quality certification has been requested from the State of Arkansas.
+A Section 404(b)(1) evaluation was prepared for the placement of these bendway weirs into the Mississippi River and is included in the appendix.
+Modification of the Section 401 water quality certification for the downstream weirs (ADEQ No. 20170333 dated 12 September 2017) was requested from the State of Arkansas for these 3 additional weirs.